Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 - 🪙 Fee Reduction: Transaction fees were recalibrated to more practical levels — making SORA accessible again for everyday users.

-- ⚙️ Validator Update: Node operators must upgrade before block #23,202,222, restart nodes, and verify telemetry to stay in sync.
+- ⚙️ Validator Update: Node operators were asked to upgrade, restart nodes, and verify telemetry to stay in sync with the network.

 As the developers humorously noted: